wwi17seb/dhbw-project-backend/README.md

 ```
 swagger project start
 ```
 Afterwards, you can test the API either via curl or through the web-UI "swagger project edit".
+There might be problems with curl if you're using it with the VSC powershell terminal.